Rudolf Steiner: Anthroposophy, Spiritual Science, and the Battle Between Lucifer and Ahriman

 Spiritual Philosophy

-Up to age 40, Steiner devoted himself to pursuing his inner development and forming his spiritual science and philosophy.
-He developed his inner abilities to experience spiritual realms and beings.
-He spent time exploring the Akashic Records, the repository of all information in creation.
+Up to the age of forty, Steiner devoted himself to inner development and the formation of his spiritual science and philosophy.
+He developed his ability to experience spiritual realms and spiritual beings directly.
+He also spent time exploring the Akashic Records, which he understood as the repository of all information in creation.

-Steiner envisioned humanity as following a path of higher consciousness, guided by Angels, intelligences, and a host of spiritual beings.
-One of the most important is the archangel Michael, who guides the way to cosmic enlightenment, through which humanity will respiritualize the earth.
+Steiner envisioned humanity as following a path of higher consciousness, guided by angels, intelligences, and many spiritual beings.
+One of the most important of these beings is the Archangel Michael, who guides the way to cosmic enlightenment and helps humanity re-spiritualise the Earth.

 Luciferic and Ahrimanic Beings

-Steiner thought that the greatest challenge of the modern age is to understand the polarity between Lucifer and Ahriman.
-Modern consciousness understands the polarity between God and the Devil and heaven and Hell.
-To strive toward either extreme is not good.
+Steiner believed that the greatest challenge of the modern age was to understand the polarity between Lucifer and Ahriman.
+Modern consciousness often understands spiritual conflict as a simple opposition between God and the Devil, heaven and Hell.
+Steiner’s view was more complex.
+To strive blindly toward either extreme is dangerous.
 Humanity must find balance in the middle.

 FURTHER READING: